 In recent years, researchers have reported the culture of a variety of cell lines in serum-free medium that contained a supplement of nutrients, growth factors and hormones in the place of serum.
 Mather and Sato (BBRC, 1985) reported the successful cultivation of Leydig and Sertoli cells in serum-free medium that contained insulin, transferrin, epidermal growth factor, leutinizing hormone or follicle stimulating hormone, somatomedin and growth hormone.
-Although the hormones and their concentrations are specific for the type of cell under study, the medium found to be optimal for these studies was a 1:1 mixture of Dulbecco's Modified Eagle's Medium (DMEM) and Ham's F-12 Nutrient Mixture.
+Although the hormones and their concentrations are specific for the type of cell under study, the medium found to be optimal for these studies was a 1:1 mixture of Dulbecco's Modified Eagle's Medium (DMEM) and Ham's F-12 Nutrient Mixture, also known as DMEM/F12.
 HEPES buffer can be included in the formulation at a final concentration of 15 mM to compensate for the loss of buffering capacity incurred by eliminating serum.

 Developed by Harry Eagle working at the NIH, Minimum Essential Medium (MEM) contains essential amino acids universal to multispecies needs, and is one of the most widely used of all synthetic cell culture media.
 Early attempts to cultivate normal mammalian fibroblasts and certain HeLa cells subclones revealed that they had specific nutritional requirements that could not be met by Eagle's Basal Medium (BME).
 Subsequent studies using these and other cells in culture indicated that additions to BME could be made to aid growth of a wider variety of fastidious cells.
 MEM, which incorporates these modifications, includes higher concentrations of amino acids so that the medium more closely approximates the protein composition of mammalian cells.